itzCozi/Personal-Database/README.md

 ### DISCLAIMER

-This software is not made for malicious purpouses and was not distributed for this reason, anyone who uses this software otherwise has made there own misjudgement and I have take no responsiblity.
+This software is not made for malicious purpouses and was not distributed for this reason, anyone who uses this software otherwise has made there own misjudgement and therefore I have take no responsiblity.